 This means that existing hardware and infrastructure that relies on this technology will no longer function.
 Instead, you'll need handsets that can use internet protocol (IP) technology to transmit voice in a digital format using a broadband connection when you make or receive a phone call.

 The work to replace analogue networks is being handled by Openreach, which has already begun turning off circuits in some areas.
-By 2023, it will stop accepting new orders for PSTN systems altogether ahead of the full switch-off in 2025.
+The next step which came in early September 2023 meant it has stopped accepting new orders for PSTN systems altogether ahead of the full switch-off in 2025.

 This will also include the switch off of Integrated Services Digital Network (ISDN), as these also rely on landline cables, even though they transmit data digitally.
 As such, anyone with a PSTN or ISDN connection will need to make plans now to move away from these solutions.

-The main reason for the switch is that older analogue technology is getting less reliable and more expensive to maintain, and PSTN and ISDN cannot support the speed and scalability that today's communications need.
+The main reason for the switch is that older analogue technology is getting less reliable and more expensive to maintain.
+PSTN and ISDN cannot support the speed and scalability that today's communications need.

 Many parts of the UK's network have therefore become very outdated.
 In fact, some of the copper cables that still support the UK's landline network have been in place since the 19th century, so Openreach has decided the time has come for a modernisation.